ShackledFreedom/Rabbit-Chan-CPP-Animation/README.md

 Note that it expects an audio file named 'fnaf.opus' in the same directory as the compiled binary.
+I used the cupcake minigame song from FNAF: Sister Location, but you can use whatever you want as long as the file is named 'fnaf.opus'.

+Also note that this was written for Linux systems that have ffmpeg installed.
+Mac might work, but Windows is definitely not compatible.